HitosVilla/TFM_Earthquake_Prediction/README.md

 :clipboard: **frequency_year** = number of seisms and maximun magnitude per year and magtype

 :clipboard: **mag_ym** = maximun magnitude per month/year.
 Months without data are all from before 1991, I assume there were worst stations than now and not all seisms were collected.
 So I fill missing data with the average of maximum per month/year.

+:clipboard: **features_classification** = ['YM', '2', '3', '4', '5', '6', '7', '8', 'Tempt', 'TemptUncert'] where YM reference to month/year and '2', '3', '4', '5', '6', '7', '8' contain the number of earthquakes of that magnitude

+:clipboard: **label_classification** this is a Series whose value are 1 if (next month has earthquakes > = 6) else is 0, so if we know the earthquakes magnitudes and temperatures of the current month, then I can predict next month ** =

 ## 1.2.
 Conclusions